Appverse-Archive/appverse-mobile/appverse-samples/README.md

 * JDK 6 (JRE alone is not sufficient)
 * Apache Ant 1.8 or later
 * Not compatible with Gnu Compiler for Java (gcj)

+**How to embed your Web resources**:

+Embeded resources are included in the same way as in the Eclipse project.
+Please, check above the corresponding instructions.

+**Appverse and Third-party Libraries**:

+Required libraries are included in the same way as in the Eclipse project.
+Please, check above the corresponding instructions.

+**General Settings**

+The settings you could configure in the NetBeans project are the same as in the Eclipse project.
+Please, check above the corresponding instructions.

+**Android Emulator behind a Proxy**

+If you need to execute an application that connects to remote servers and you are behind a coporate proxy, you should configure your proxy settings in your NetBeans IDE:

+<Project> >> Properties >> Run >> Emulator options

+Place your proxy settings as the following command line option:

+<p>-http-proxy http://<your proxy host>:<your proxy port></p>

 ## License